 How to Harvest Potatoes

 How to Harvest Potatoes.
-During potato harvesting, it is recommended to use the trident, fork, and hands, in case it is not a large-scale potato planting field.
+It is recommended to use the trident, fork, and hands during potato harvesting, in case it is not a large-scale potato planting field.

-Care should be taken not to hit the tubers excessively and a very good selection of size and quality should be made.
+Care should be taken not to hit the tubers excessively, and an excellent selection of size and quality should be made.

-Do not include diseased, cut, or holed potatoes in the harvest containers by mixing good potatoes and cull potatoes.
+Mix good potatoes and cull potatoes, do not include diseased, cut, or holed potatoes in the harvest containers.

 Green potatoes should be avoided as they are also toxic for consumption.
 And if tubers that tend to turn green are stored in bags, it is advisable to use white bags.
 Transparent bags should only be used with potato varieties that do not turn green.